 Why It Matters

 I’ve heard many of the arguments in favor of qualified immunity.
-For many people, there is a belief that if you don’t support qualified immunity for law enforcement, then you don’t support law enforcement.
+For many people, there is a belief that if you don’t support qualified immunity for law enforcement, you don’t support law enforcement.

 Many others believe that there will be too many frivolous cases against police if qualified immunity is abolished or weakened.
 While I can understand and appreciate these concerns, I don’t think that either is valid.

-First, it’s important to keep in mind what immunity does and doesn’t do.
+First, it’s essential to keep in mind what immunity does and doesn’t do.
 It doesn’t mean that someone who sues law enforcement will automatically be successful.
 Just because you are against qualified immunity for the police doesn’t mean you are anti-police.
-I believe that if police perform their duties within the law, that they have nothing to worry about from a lawsuit.
+I believe that if police perform their duties within the law, they have nothing to worry about from a lawsuit.
 Will there be some lawsuits that shouldn’t have been brought?
 Absolutely.
 But that’s no different than any other business or line of employment.
 Keep in mind that immunity just means plaintiffs can’t bring the lawsuit at all.

 Under our legal system, law enforcement would have the same opportunities to defend themselves as any other defendant.
-As a result, most frivolous cases would get dismissed before ever getting to a jury and most juries would never award money to a plaintiff who did not have a legitimate case.
-I know the myths about juries handing out big awards to people who weren’t even injured, but in reality, at least in the Carolinas, that rarely if ever happens.
+As a result, most frivolous cases would get dismissed before ever getting to a jury, and most juries would never award money to a plaintiff who did not have a legitimate case.
+I know the myths about juries handing out big awards to people who weren’t even injured, but in reality, at least in the Carolinas, that rarely if ever, happens.

 This ties into the second concern, frivolous lawsuits.
 Proponents of qualified immunity frequently argue that doing away with qualified immunity will open the floodgates to frivolous litigation.
 I find this argument to be completely without merit.
-There will certainly be more litigation than there is now, just based on the fact that immunity doesn’t preclude it.
+There will undoubtedly be more litigation than there is now, just based on the fact that immunity doesn’t preclude it.
 But I find it disingenuous to assume that much of it will be frivolous.
 That’s because, in reality, few attorneys would want to bring frivolous claims.
 Bear in mind that most plaintiff’s attorneys work on a contingency basis, meaning they don’t get paid if their client doesn’t get awarded money or settle.

 There is a great degree of irony in the fact that our Supreme Court has taken a law that was designed to protect citizens against the Government and turned it into a shield that essentially allows governmental entities, including law enforcement, to act without any concern for a civil recourse.
 As a result, countless victims of unlawful acts by law enforcement never get their day in court or any justice.